Market cannibalism: Increasing profit margin

 If product B is more economical to manufacture than product A, by virtue of different materials being used or new technology allowing cheaper production, a company will evidently attempt to cannibalise product A's market share with the marketing of product B. This deliberate cannibalisation has the straightforward objective to increase the second product's market so much that product A's is surpassed by it.

 This is the case for the computer market over the past decade or so.
 Every year, computer based companies market machines that are more and more powerful, and cheaper to make thanks to technological advancements.
 Computer based companies attempt to promote their newer models every year because of this, as it allows them to further increase their profit margin.

-The price a buyer would have to pay for a personal computer has immensely decreased over the years, as the index dropped over 20% every year, from 1999-2003, and now decreasing by 11% to 12% annually.
+The price a buyer would have to pay for a personal computer has immensely decreased over the years, as the index dropped over 20% every year, from 1999 to 2003, and now decreasing by 11% to 12% annually.